icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [Tidbits on AWS Cloud HSM hardware](https://news.ycombinator.com/item?id=16759383) - AWS CloudHSM Classic is backed by SafeNet's Luna HSM, current CloudHSM rely on Cavium's Nitrox, which allows for partitionable "virtual HSMs".

-- [CrypTech](https://cryptech.is) - An open hardware HSM.

-- [Keystone](https://keystone-enclave.org) - Open-source project for building trusted execution environments (TEE) with secure hardware enclaves, based on the RISC-V architecture.
+- [Keystone](https://github.com/keystone-enclave/keystone) - Open-source project for building trusted execution environments (TEE) with secure hardware enclaves, based on the RISC-V architecture.

 - [Project Oak](https://github.com/project-oak/oak) - A specification and a reference implementation for the secure transfer, storage and processing of data.